Posts

 Bullingdon Dave - will he save us from the violent young men smashing up local businesses in our cities and Towns?

-The members of the Bullingdon club represent mostly landowners who derive their wealth by charging others a rent for land usage.
+I had an e-mail exchange with a David Cameron apologist in a discussion about the role Wildlife conservation has in preventing riots, my response to the Bullingdon Club apologist (who had the temerity to say that the poor and underclass relied on these people to create wealth) is copied below, : The members of the Bullingdon club represent mostly landowners who derive their wealth by charging others a rent for land usage.
 The banking system, which many of the young Landowners find themselves working for these days works on a similar system of charging ‘economic rent’ by the private ownership of the supply of money, where only a tiny fraction is actually put into the productive economy and most goes into third world exploitation and the creation of massive asset bubbles, such as the frightening housing bubble that is crippling the economy of this country.
+Our Bullingdon Club friends create virtually no wealth, so do no...

 Use a land tax, and not a water cannon, to quell the riots